 - The time that has passed since the offense or conduct and completion of the sentence

 - The nature of the job held or sought

-Following this individual assessment, if the employer makes a preliminary determination that the applicant’s conviction history disqualifies the applicant for employment, then the employer must notify the applicant in writing.
+Following this individual assessment, if the employer makes a preliminary determination that the candidate’s conviction history disqualifies the candidate for employment, then the employer must notify the candidate in writing.
 The notification must provide:

 - Notice of the disqualifying conviction that is a basis for the preliminary decision

 - A copy of the conviction report, if any

 - An explanation of the candidate’s right to respond before the decision becomes final

 After receiving written notification, the candidate shall have at least five business days to respond before the employer may make a final decision.
 The candidate’s response may include submission of evidence challenging the accuracy of the conviction history and/or evidence of rehabilitation or mitigating circumstances.
 If the candidate notifies the employer that the candidate disputes the accuracy of the conviction history and is obtaining evidence to support that assertion, then the candidate shall have five additional business days to respond to the notice.